Match Play Rules

 Coaching

 Only official college or university coaches and teammates may coach a player in intercollegiate match play.
-Coaching may take place before a match begins and during the 90-second intervals between games.
-A coach may not speak to, or reprimand, an opposing player during the course of play or during the 90-second breaks.
+Coaching may take place before a match begins and during the 2-minute intervals between games.
+A coach may not speak to, or reprimand, an opposing player during the course of play or during the 2-minute breaks.

 -